Chapter 5: An Unwanted Guardian

 A little too enthusiastically, I nodded and quickly left the room.

-About an hour later, I was back home at my cozy bachelor apartment.
-I threw myself onto my inviting bed, not bothering to change.
+About an hour later, I was back home at my cozy apartment.
+I threw myself onto my inviting bed, and didn't bother to change.
 With the day's events pressing on my mind, I found it hard to fall asleep.

 Eventually exhaustion won, and I drifted into a dreamless state.